This project is a product of the program BUILDSPACE Horizon 2020.

 For the implementation of the Solar Map of Riga, Latvia, the following databases, and GIS tool were used:

-This solar map was created as a pilot for the cadastral area NO.58 of Riga, Latvia.
-This project was created as a 1st technological release deliverable for Horizon Europe European Commission project BUILDSPACE.
+This project was created as the final technological release deliverable for Horizon Europe European Commission project BUILDSPACE.

 Creator : Iason C. Dimitriou, DSS Lab, NTUA.